ceibal-ctrl/SingleAmageddon/README.md

 # Kaggle API Python Project

 This project uses the **Kaggle API** to download datasets and/or interact with Kaggle competitions programmatically using Python.
-We interpret parse and make graphical productions in Python.
+We interpret parse and make graphical productions in Python in the form of histograms and pie charts.

 ## Features